Let’s Talk Tummy Time

 As your child begins to gain head and neck control from being on their tummy, they’ll be able to push up on their forearms and hands.

-This movement helps to stabilize their shoulders and strengthens their hands, in preparation for future fine motor skill development.
+It also strengthens their hands, in preparation for future fine motor skill development.

 2. It Helps Them Explore Their Environment